OSGConnect/connectbook/start/data/file-transfer-via-htcondor.md

 As described in the [Introduction to Data Management on OSG Connect](https://support.opensciencegrid.org/support/solutions/articles/12000002985) any data, files, or even software that is <100MB should be staged in your `/home` directory on your login node.
-Files in your `/home` directory can be transferred via your HTCondor submit file.
+Files in your `/home` directory can be transferred to jobs via your HTCondor submit file.

 ## Transfer Files From `/home` Using HTCondor